genilab/genilab.github.io/collaborate.md

 Thank you for your interest in collaborating with our lab!

-We strive to bring together like-minded innovators and Multi-Disciplinary research groups.
+We strive to bring together like-minded innovators and Multi-Disciplinary researchers to create meaningful projects.

-You can collaborate with the Lab in one of the following capacities:
+You can participate in the following capacities:

 * [Research Collaborators](#for-research-collaborators)
 * [Industry Partners](#for-industry-partner)